-Monitoring - Project includes a plan for tracking weight slips and reporting the weight of every haul.
+Monitoring - Project indicates a clear plan for how metrics will be tracked.
+Bin Host project includes a plan for tracking weight slips and reporting the weight of every haul.

 Past Success - Applicant has a proven track record of success in implementing conservation practices with specific, measurable results.